USDA-SCINet/scinet-workbooks/README.md

 # Site Contributions

-These are the instructions for how to contribute to the SCINet USDA webpage if you have been contacted to contribute.
+These are the instructions for how to contribute to the SCINet Workbooks webpage if you have been contacted to contribute.

 There are a few ways to do this.